Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Introduction

 ProtoT offers several characteristics that distinguish it from standard transformer architectures.
-The prototype-based design enables direct inspection and modification of learned concepts, supporting targeted behavioral adjustments based on identifiable reasoning components.
-The architecture aggregates contextual information across different temporal scales through prototype communication channels, which facilitates the interpretation of both local and global reasoning patterns.
+The prototype-based design enables direct inspection and modification of learned concepts, supporting targeted behavioral adjustments based on identifiable reasoning components with negligible collateral damage to the model's sequence perplexity.
+The architecture aggregates contextual information across different time scales through prototype communication channels, which facilitates the interpretation of both local and global reasoning patterns.
 Additionally, ProtoT operates with linear computational complexity relative to sequence length, versus quadratic for the standard self-attention.
 The explicit prototype representations enable attribution of predictions to the internal pathways that generated them, allowing inspection of how information is routed.
-Our contributions are briefly as follows: \begin{itemize}[leftmargin=*] \item We introduce ProtoT, a novel autoregressive language model architecture that replaces self-attention with prototype-based communication.
-The architecture uses learnable parameter vectors that engage in bidirectional communication with input sequences, achieving linear computational complexity while maintaining competitive performance. \item We demonstrate that prototypes automatically learn disentangled, nameable concepts during training, across abstraction levels, enabling interpretation of model reasoning.
-We also show the per-prototype time preference, and \enquote{predict and consolidate} behavior patterns.
-We show that targeted behavior edits are possible for a wide range of concepts through selective prototype intervention. \item We provide extensive evaluation showing that ProtoT achieves competitive text generation quality and downstream performance, while offering superior robustness analysis.
-The architecture demonstrates stability under meaning-preserving perturbations, mediated by the prototypes. \end{itemize}
+Our contributions briefly are: \begin{itemize} \item We introduce ProtoT, a novel autoregressive LM architecture replacing self-attention with prototype-based communication.
+ProtoT uses learnable parameter vectors for multi-channel communication with input sequences, achieving linear computational complexity and performance competitive with linear baselines. \item We demonstrate that prototypes automatically learn disentangled, nameable concepts during training, across abstraction levels, enabling more interpretable analysis of model reasoning.
+We quantify and show that these behaviors compare favorably against standard transformers.
+We demonstrate targeted, highly surgical behavior edits for a wide range of concepts through selective prototype intervention with minimal degradation in sequence perplexity.
+We also show per-prototype time preference, and \enquote{predict and consolidate} behavior patterns. \item We provide extensive evaluation showing that ProtoT achieves competitive performance to linear-compute baselines, while outperforming quadratic-compute self-attention on text generation.
+The architecture also demonstrates stability under meaning-preserving perturbations, mediated by the prototypes. \end{itemize}